"I live with no boundaries... I don't like being boxed in."

 Sometimes the best response to rejection isn't changing yourself to fit in.
 It's doubling down on your authentic gifts and proving the world wrong.

-That's the ultimate Challenger move - and nobody exemplifies it better than the guy who went from Instagram skits to hanging with Drake, all while staying true to his bold, unfiltered, hilariously honest self.
+Nobody exemplifies it better than the guy who went from broke college dropout to Forbes Top Creator, from Instagram skits to international arena tours, from streaming rejection to self-funded empire, all while staying true to his bold, unfiltered, hilariously honest self.

-Disclaimer This analysis of Druski's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Druski.
+Disclaimer: This analysis of Druski's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Druski.

 What would you add?